-If you were, finding the average height of people in a reception class one day, you wouldn't include the teacher as they would distort the data.
+If you were finding the average height of people in a reception class one day, you wouldn't include the teacher, as that would distort the data.

 In maths, these are called outliers and there are two places you could meet them.

 It is quite easy to spot outliers in a scatter graph, they're just the ones that don't fit into the pattern: